-Best Book Writing Software: Grammarly Versus Hemingway - The Write Practice
+Grammarly Vs. Hemingway: A Professional Writer's Review

 If you use the paid version, take the time to read through the suggestions and watch for patterns in your work.
 This is the real magic of Grammarly.
 Use it to learn where your writing can be improved and use that information to grow.

-Again, it isn’t meant to replace good editing at any level, but it can help you clean up posts, scenes, and chapters before sending to an editor.
+Again, it isn’t meant to replace a good editor, but it can help you clean up posts, scenes, and chapters before sending to an editor.

 But what if your sentences are clean, but hard to read?